HPC Clusters

 Note

-If the image you use to start a development container was built with an outdated version of uv.lock or pyproject.toml, there will be a delay on startup while uv updates the packages.
-To avoid this, build a new image with runscripts/container/build-image.sh.
+If the image you use to start a development container was built with an outdated version of uv.lock or pyproject.toml, there may be a long startup delay due to package updates.
+To avoid this, build a new image with runscripts/container/build-image.sh -i container_image -a, replacing container_image with a path for the image to build.

 Non-Interactive Container